 “This will ensure effective participation and reaching recommendations that fit with different national visions that serve the interests of Egyptian citizens,” the academy said.

 Mr Rashwan, a supporter of President Abdel Fattah El Sisi, was once part of Al Ahram Centre for Political and Strategic Studies, a state think tank.
 He made a name for himself in the 1990s and 2000s as an authority on extremist groups, appearing frequently on television.
-He currently hosts his own political talk show on local television.
+He currently hosts his own political talk show on a local television station.

 Aside from serving as head of the Journalists' Union and hosting the talk show, he also leads the State Information Service. which accredits and monitors the work of foreign journalists in Cairo and, through representatives abroad, weighs in on the foreign media’s handling of Egypt-related topics including tourism and trade.